 Assignments Missed During Disciplinary Suspension

-When students are suspended for disciplinary reasons, they will have an opportunity to make up the assignments missed.
-Students are responsible for requesting the materials and information needed to complete these assignments.
+When a student is suspended for disciplinary reasons, he/she will have an opportunity to make up the assignments missed.
+The student is responsible for requesting the materials and information needed to complete these assignments.

 Absence Due to Military Reserve or National Guard Duty